 Famous for playing: Sports betting

-William Billy Walters, whose net worth is estimated to be $200 million, makes about $15 million a year, while he once made $2 million in a single day.
+William Billy Walters, whose net worth is estimated to be $200 million, makes about $15 million a year and has once made $2 million in a single day.
 What’s interesting is that he is a high roller gambler, making bets as high as $3,5 million.
-In the 1980s, Walters started the Computer Group which was used to analyse sports outcomes.
+(If you're not familiar with the term high roller, we suggest you visit our comprehensive guide to essential gambling terms for more info.)

 For almost 40 years, Walters has faced only one losing year with a 30-year winning streak.
 Due to his reputation, and being one of the most famous gamblers in history, Walters often used other people (including famous actors) to place bets on his behalf.